czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 Our hypothesis is that PCR amplification bias can explain the difference between the droplet and FACS plots we saw earlier.
 PCR amplifies the observed level of each gene, throwing off our estimation of the expected dropout rate.
 Furthermore, each gene goes through PCR with a different level of efficiency, which adds noise to the measured gene counts.

 Let's build a model for this process.
 We can use a [beta distribution](https://en.wikipedia.org/wiki/Beta_distribution) to generate different levels of PCR efficiency for each gene.
 Then we represent the PCR amplification as a series of probabilistic doublings, with each gene increasing in abundance according to the number of existing copies and its PCR efficiency rate.
-If $PCR_{i}(j)$ is the number of reads for gene $i$ after PCR round $j$, and gene $i$ has a PCR efficency $b_i \sim \beta$, then
+If $PCR_{i}(j)$ is the number of reads for gene $i$ after PCR round $j$, and gene $i$ has a PCR efficiency $b_i \sim \beta$, then

 $$ PCR_{i}(j+1) = PCR_{i}(j) + \mathrm{Binom}(PCR_{i}(j), b_i).$$